jakobrunge/tigramite/Updates.md

 # 6/10/17
 -Added a permutation option to estimate the null (approx="perm").
 May be better for smaller sample sizes, although the permutation doesn't change the fact that non-linear regression is difficult with few samples.

--Separated RCIT and RCoT into two separate functions.
+-Separated RCIT and RCoT into two different functions.

 -Added KCIT from (Zhang et al., 2011).